Our Verification Methodology

 Contents

-The SICCODE.com Verification Framework is the foundation behind all classification, enrichment, and data governance operations across our platform.
-It ensures that organizations relying on SIC and NAICS data—including banks, insurers, regulators, researchers, and enterprise analytics teams—receive information that is accurate, documented, and stable across updates.
+The SICCODE.com Verification Framework is the foundation behind classification, enrichment, and data governance across our platform.
+It ensures organizations relying on SIC and NAICS data—including banks, insurers, regulators, researchers, and enterprise analytics teams—receive information that is accurate, documented, and stable across updates.

-Our verification process is tightly connected to our Classification Methodology, overseen by the Industry Classification Review Team, and supported by the governance practices described in our Data Governance Framework & Stewardship Standards.
+This process is connected to our Classification Methodology, overseen by the Industry Classification Review Team, and supported by governance practices in our Data Governance Framework & Stewardship Standards.

 Purpose & Foundation

-The purpose of this methodology is to validate the integrity of every business record and classification decision using a combination of human expertise, automated checks, and cross-system analysis.
-This framework aligns with standards used by the U.S. Census Bureau, Bureau of Economic Analysis (BEA), and international quality guidelines such as ISO 8000 (Data Quality) and ISO 9001 (Quality Management).
+The purpose of this methodology is to validate the integrity of every business record and classification decision using a combination of expert review, automated checks, and cross-system consistency controls.
+Verification reduces drift, supports reproducibility, and improves confidence for regulated and audit-driven workflows.

 Step-by-Step Verification Workflow